jacob-alford/uplift-katas-insurance/README.md

 ## Architecture

 This repository is written with the following architecture, it is nearly identical to the architecture employed by [NestJS](https://nestjs.com).
 In this case, it's written such that it abides SOLID principles.
+The upside to using SOLID is that the resulting code is:

+- highly testable: 100% coverage is easy to attain;
+- extensible: it is easy to write distinct encapsulations of business logic and expand existing services;
+- easy to reason about: operations called by name make it obvious what's happening;
+- and adaptable: simply swap out a provided service implementation to change the underlying behavior without modifying an unrelated provider.

+The downside to the Nest / SOLID architecture is that engineers who are unfamiliar with dependency injection might have a difficult time figuring out exactly what is happening.

 ### SOLID principles